 The Company operates as one operating segment providing a knowledge engine platform.
-Operating segments are defined as components of an enterprise for which separate financial information is evaluated regularly by the chief operating decision maker ("CODM").
+An operating segment is defined as a component of an enterprise for which separate financial information is evaluated regularly by the chief operating decision maker ("CODM").
 The Company defines its CODM as its executive officers, and their role is to make decisions about allocating resources and assessing performance.
 The Company's business operates in one operating segment as all of the Company's offerings operate on a single platform and are deployed in an identical way, with its CODM evaluating the Company's financial information, resources and performance of these resources on a consolidated basis.
 Since the Company operates in one operating segment, all required financial segment information can be found in the condensed consolidated financial statements.